Homeschooling Pros and Cons

 Children lack social skills

-This is by far the second major issue after financial input that goes into homeschooling.
-Firstly, children stay at home and the only social interaction they have is usually their parents, siblings, and/or neighbors.
-Secondly, if they have kids in the neighborhood, there are chances you kids might be shunned by other kids because they don’t attend the same public school.
+Children stay at home, and their only social interaction is usually with their parents, siblings, or neighbors.
+If they have kids in the neighborhood, other kids might shun their kids because they don’t attend the same public school.
 The more kids homeschool, the more isolated they become.